Brewmaster PvE Quick Guide

 - Invoke Niuzao, the Black Ox – For the most part, this cooldown is more defensive in Dragonflight, as his potential Stomp damage has been both reduced and requires an investment of three talent points to gain strength; may be situationally useful in raids.

 - Bonedust Brew – This ability does gain cooldown reduction from Keg Smash and Tiger Palm.
-Do not cast if your target already has a debuff from the Bountiful Brew talent.
+You should still cast it even if your target has been debuffed by the Bountiful Brew talent.

 - Weapons of Order – Use this ability on cooldown for bonus damage.
 So long as you are properly casting Keg Smash, you will already be maximizing this ability’s potential.